 Second Harvest Food Bank of Metrolina, Charlotte, North Carolina

-Since 2012, Disney has provided millions of dollars in support to Feeding America initiatives.
+Since 2012, Disney has provided millions of dollars in support of Feeding America initiatives.

 This year, as part of Disney’s “Share the Joy” campaign, Feeding America and Disney will expand access to healthy living options in neighborhoods where kids and families live, work and play.